 However, if you have along term interest in the property, then it is worth comparing the cost of a metal shingle roof to the combined cost of all the asphalt roof replacements you are likely to need during your residence in the property.

-Added to this, there will be the other benefits of having a metal roof, including its attractive appearance, its ability to keep your home cool in the summer and prevent problems with ice and snow in the winter, the reduction of your home insurance premiums, and last but not least, your peace of mind in knowing that your roof will provide durable and weatherproof protection for your home and your family.
+Added to this, there will be the other benefits of having a metal roof, including its attractive appearance, its ability to keep your home cool in the summer and prevent problems with ice and snow during winter, the reduction of your home insurance premiums, and last but not least, your peace of mind in knowing that your roof will provide durable and weatherproof protection for your home and your family.
 After-all, metal may work out to be the most cost effective choice.

 Dealing with the higher cost of upfront investment